Sonic Dash: Sequels

-A sequel based on the Sonic Boom TV series, Sonic Dash 2: Sonic Boom, was soft-launched on Android devices in Canada on July 1, 2015, and received a full iOS launch in October, along with a later full Android launch.
+A sequel based on the Sonic Boom TV series, Sonic Boom Dash (formerly known as Sonic Dash 2: Sonic Boom), was soft-launched on Android devices in Canada on July 1, 2015, and received a full iOS launch in October, along with a later full Android launch.
 For the iOS version, the game included compatibility with the Apple Watch via a companion app.
-Like the original game, Sonic Dash 2 has received "mixed or average reviews" according to Metacritic.
+Like the original game, Sonic Boom Dash has received "mixed or average reviews" according to Metacritic.

 A mobile tie-in to Sonic Forces, Sonic Forces: Speed Battle, was released in 2017.
 It features similar gameplay to Sonic Dash, but is based on competitive online multiplayer.
 Within its first five days of release, Sonic Forces: Speed Battle had been downloaded 1.3 million times, and reached 2 million downloads within its first two weeks.
 By April 21, 2020, Sonic Forces: Speed Battle had been downloaded over 50 million times and reached US$4.2 million in revenue.
 Ric Cowley of Pocket Gamer called the game "a lot of fun to play, though it's probably best off experienced in short bursts".
 Speed Battle had been downloaded over 100 million times.
+Sonic Forces: Rival Rush, a modified version of Sonic Forces: Speed Battle for Nex Playground's Play Pass subscription, will be released in 2026.